twhelan25/tryhackme-Thompson/README.md

 ![id sh](https://github.com/user-attachments/assets/c37def8b-c2c7-4274-b638-c1eed36db692)

-By looking at test.txt we can see that id.sh is being run as root, based on the output of id.
-We can also write to id.sh, so we can use this to escalate to root, and id.sh is being executed by a cronjob every minute.
+By looking at test.txt we can see that id.sh is being run as root, based on the output of id in test.txt.
+We can also write to id.sh, so we can use this to escalate to root, when id.sh is being executed by a cronjob every minute.

 We will write to id.sh and add the line chmod u+s /bin/bash to set the SUID bit for /bin/bash, which will alow us to run /bin/bash as root: